-So, which one of these premium and highly familiar notebooks is worth your investment?
+So, which of these premium and highly familiar notebooks is worth your investment?
 We pit the Lenovo ThinkPad X1 Carbon against the MacBook Pro 13 to find out.

 Lenovo’s ThinkPad X1 Carbon has also undergone some relatively subtle design changes.
-It’s still rock-solid in hand, with a carbon material finish that provides a soft touch and with zero flex throughout the chassis.
+It’s still rock-solid in hand, with a carbon material finish that provides a soft touch with zero flex throughout the chassis.
 It’s also the usual black ThinkPad aesthetic that’s aggressively businesslike, with updated branding that’s subtler but still recognizable.
 Get the 4K display and you’ll enjoy a carbon fiber weave that adds some panache, but otherwise, this laptop is all ThinkPad.

 Apple’s MacBook Pro line is renowned for offering some of the best displays around.
-The MacBook Pro 13 is no different, offering a 13.3-inch display with 2,560 x 1,600 resolution (227 PPI) that’s extremely bright, has a wide color gamut with excellent accuracy, and strong contrast.
+The MacBook Pro 13 is no different, offering a 13.3-inch display with 2560 x 1600 resolution (227 ppi) that’s extremely bright, has a wide color gamut with excellent accuracy, and strong contrast.
 It’s not a 4K display, but it’s sharp enough and makes a great platform for anyone who works with photos and video.

-Lenovo offers a few display options with the ThinkPad X1 Carbon.
-The entry-level model is a Full HD (1,920 x 1,080 or 157 PPI) panel that offers better-than-average color gamut and accuracy and good contrast.
+Lenovo offers several display options with the ThinkPad X1 Carbon.
+The entry-level model is a Full HD (1920 x 1080 or 157 PPI) panel that offers a better-than-average color gamut with accuracy and good contrast.
 Only its relatively low brightness holds it back, although its anti-glare coating helps it overcome bright ambient lighting.

-While we like the sound of that HDR-enabled UHD display, given its promise of incredibly bright and dynamic colors, the MacBook Pro 13 out of the box offers a superior display that’s proven to be the best option for creative types.
+While we like the sound of that HDR-enabled UHD display given its promise of incredibly bright and dynamic colors, the MacBook Pro 13 out of the box offers a superior display that’s proven to be the best option for creative types.

 Keyboard, mouse, and pen

 The extra TrackPoint buttons do encroach on the standard touchpad’s space, however, providing a smaller space for swiping and gestures than we like.
 Nevertheless, it’s still precise and enjoys Microsoft Precision touchpad support.
-You can also opt for a touch display for some added convenience, and Windows 10 Hello password-less login is supported by an optional infrared camera and a fingerprint scanner.
+You can also opt for a touch display for some added convenience, and Windows 10 Hello password-free login is supported by an optional infrared camera and a fingerprint scanner.
 There’s even a physical privacy cover for the webcam if you want to ensure your notebook isn’t spying on you.

 We really, really appreciate machines that combine legacy and futuristic support, and the ThinkPad X1 Carbon offers that in spades.